muratk5n/thirdwave/en/README.md

 ---

-The government informed that the draft Hydrogen Mission document has been prepared.
+H2 Central: "The government informed that the draft Hydrogen Mission document has been prepared.
 In his Independence Day speech last year, Prime Minister Narendra Modi had announced the launch of the National Hydrogen Mission...

 According to the [Minister of State for New and Renewable Energy] the